-Flash flood claims at least 34 lives in Held Kashmir, 200 missing
+Flash flood claims at least 46 lives in Indian Occupied Kashmir, 200 missing

-SRINAGAR: At least 34 people were feared dead and 200 missing following sudden, heavy rain that generated flash flood in Indian-held Kashmir, an official said on Thursday, which could be the result of a cloudburst.
+SRINAGAR: At least 46 people were feared dead and 200 missing following sudden, heavy rain that generated flash flood in Indian-held Kashmir, an official said on Thursday, which is described as a result of cloudburst.

 Read more: 100 missing, four dead as flash flood hits Indian village